ydydsnyd/mono/doc/docs/how-it-works.md

 The pull request contains a _cookie_ and the response contains a new _cookie,_ a _patch,_ and the requesting client’s _lastMutationID_.

 The cookie is a value opaque to the client identifying the state from the server that the client has.
 It is used during pull by the server to compute a patch that brings the client’s state up to date with the server’s.
-Typically the cookie encapsulates the entire state of all data in the client view, not just the data for the requesting user.
+Typically, the cookie encapsulates the entire state of all data in the client view, not just the data for the requesting user.
 You can think of this as something like the “version” of the data in the backend datastore.

-The lastMutationID returned in the response tells the client which of its mutations have been confirmed by the server and therefore whose results if any are represented in the patch.
+The lastMutationID returned in the response tells the client which of its mutations have been confirmed by the server and therefore have their effects if any are represented in the patch.
 Upon rebasing on top of the new state (see below), the client can discard any pending mutations with mutation id ≤ lastMutationID in the pull response: they are no longer pending, they are confirmed.

 #### Rebase

 Once the client receives a pull response, it needs to apply the patch to the local state.

-But it can’t apply the patch to the _current_ local state because that state likely includes changes caused by optimistic mutations.
-The patch would effectively double-apply those changes, if it can be sensibly applied at all.
+But it can’t apply the patch to the _current_ local state because that state likely includes changes caused by pending mutations.
+It's unclear how Replicache would apply the patch such that the outcome was sensible.
+So it doesn't.
+Instead, hidden from the application's view, it _rewinds_ the state of the Client View to the last version it got from the server, applies the patch to get to the state the server currently has, and then replays any pending mutations on top.
+It then atomically reveals this new state to the app, which triggers subscriptions and the UI to re-render.

-To address this problem, Replicache is modeled under the hood like git.
-It maintains historical versions of the Client View and, like git branches, has the ability to work with a historical version of the Client View behind the scenes, and then reveal it to the application.
-To apply the patch from a pull response, Replicache _forks_ into a branch the canonical Client View received from the server in the previous pull.
-It then applies the patch received in the current pull response to arrive at the new canonical state of the Client View that the server has.
-(Recall that the server returns an opaque-to-the-client cookie with each pull response.
-This cookie is sent along with the next pull request, and is the mechanism by which the server knows how to generate the patch.)
+In order to support the capability to rewind the Client View and apply changes out of view of the app, Replicache is modeled under the hood like git.
+It maintains historical versions of the Client View and, like git branches, has the ability to work with a historical version of the Client View behind the scenes.
+So when the client pulls new state from the server, it forks from the previous Client View received from the server, applies the patch, _rebases_ (re-runs) pending mutations, and then reveals the new branch to the app.

-The client now has in a branch a Client View identical to the server’s.
-However there might be pending mutations that have been applied locally to the main/current Client View that are as yet unconfirmed by the server (specifically, those with mutation IDs ≥ the lastMutationID in the current pull response).
-These pending mutations are not represented in the new Client View in the branch, but need to be, otherwise their changes will appear to be lost to the application when the new Client View is revealed.
-The client now replays (_rebases_ in git terms) pending mutations on top of the branched Client View, in order, to arrive at a Client View that has as a base a very recent snapshot of the server’s state, plus any pending mutations rebased on top.

 :::note

 It’s possible and common for mutations to calculate a different effect when they run during rebase.
 For example, a calendar invite may run during rebase and find that the booked room is no longer available.
 In this case, it may add an error message to the client view that the UI displays, or just book some different but similar room.

 :::

-Once all the pending mutations have been replayed, Replicache sets the fork to be the main branch the UI reads and writes to.
-Thus revealed, any affected subscriptions fire, and the UI updates.

-The rebase step explains the mechanism by which the effect of a speculative mutation on the local Client View is superseded by the mutation’s effect when confirmed by the server.
-The server applies the mutation to the canonical state on the server, perhaps with different effects than the when the mutation was applied locally on the client.
-The client then pulls the updated, canonical server state down.
-Because the lastMutationID returned by pull is ≥ the speculative mutation’s id, the (now no longer) speculative mutation is discarded.
-It is not rebased on top of the new state which includes its canonical effects.

 ### Poke (optional)